Decay of correlations and thermodynamic limit for the circular Riesz gas: Introduction

 \subsection{Outline of the proofs}

-As mentioned, the heart of the paper is about the analysis of a partial differential equation related to the correlations, in the context of long-range Riesz gases.
-Given a reasonable Gibbs measure $\dd\mu=e^{-H(X_N)}\dd X_N$ on $D_N$ (or $\dR^N$), it is well-known that the covariance between any smooth functions $F,G:D_N\to\dR$ may be expressed as
+As mentioned, the heart of the paper is about the analysis of a partial differential equation related to the correlations of the Riesz gas.
+Given a typical Gibbs measure $\dd\mu=e^{-H(X_N)}\dd X_N$ on $D_N$ (or $\dR^N$), the well-known fluctuation-dissipation relation asserts that the covariance between any smooth functions $F,G:D_N\to\dR$ may be expressed as

 where $\nabla \phi$ solves